Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 If you've never used Github here's a [Github101.md](docs/GITHUB101.md) to get you started with the basics.

 [![Codemagic build status](https://api.codemagic.io/apps/5e75f4bfdd1d6d000a198e90/5e75f4bfdd1d6d000a198e8f/status_badge.svg)](https://codemagic.io/apps/5e75f4bfdd1d6d000a198e90/5e75f4bfdd1d6d000a198e8f/latest_build)

+## Contributing

+If you would like to contribute to the development of the app, please read [the contribution documentation](contributing.md).

 ## The Plan